 Other rarities include a 1959 Havana, Cuba racing poster from the last race held there prior to Fidel Castro's rise to power and his cancellation of all such races as too "capitalist" in nature.
-A 21-foot wide 1941 Oldsmobile out-

-COLLECTIBLES • HOBBIES

-ECTOR'S JOURN

-Established 1963

-v. the Luckier You Get"

-\$1.00 Each

-f Auto Literature

-door billboard in full color that survived only because an agent was too lazy to put it up.
+A 21-foot wide 1941 Oldsmobile outdoor billboard in full color that survived only because an agent was too lazy to put it up.
 There are photos of movie stars and presidents in cars at various races or promotional events.
 The front end of a 1953 Chrysler has been cut off and serves as a storage closet.
 He has a 1920 model for a U.S. patent consisting of a wooden arm and hand for use as a primitive turn signal.
 There are dozens of letters from such auto pioneers as Henry Ford, Ransom E. Olds, Charles Nash, Dr. Porsche and others.
 A 1959 Ford internal confidential memo stating that the Edsel project was being cancelled.
-There's even an 1842 book of the proceedings of the U.S. Senate regarding a proposed cross-country toll road for steam-powered wagons

-which were popular at the time.
+There's even an 1842 book of the proceedings of the U.S. Senate regarding a proposed cross-country toll road for steam-powered wagons which were popular at the time.

-"That idea--which was voted down--was definitely the predecessor to our freeway system," Miller observes.
-Not all of the inquiries for literature that Miller receives are from collectors.
+"That idea--which was voted down-was definitely the predecessor to our freeway system," Miller observes.

+Not all of the inquires for literature that Miller receives are from collectors.
 Several rock groups and production companies have purchased car brochures while doing research for the production videos featuring old cars.
 Several police agencies and district attorneys offices have borrowed or purchased auto sales literature to aid in the identification of cars.

-Once, a Central New York woman who was brutally murdered was last seen by several witnesses near an old red pickup truck of in-definite make.
+Once, a Central New York woman who was brutally murdered was last seen by several witnesses near an old red pickup truck of indefinite make.
 State Police borrowed several Chevy and Ford truck brochures and used them with the witnesses as an aid to identify the exact truck and, eventually, to apprehend the suspect.

 Miller once sold a 1961 Lincoln repair manual to a man in Saudi Arabia.
 After a few months the man called to say that it had never been received.
-After some research Miller found that Saudi Arabia had a ban on all Ford products because of their fies with Israel.
-So he found an identical manual, proceeded to rip out all of our pages that had any reference to "Ford" and shipped it.
-It was delivered intact and a nice thank you followed.
-After visiting Jordan some time ago, Miller heard that King Hussein was a collector of cer-tain older Mercedes.
-He sent some literature on these particular cars to him and asked if he could see Hussein's car collection.
-He has not yet received an invitation.
+After some research Miller found that Saudi Arabia had a ban on all Ford products because of their ties with Israel.
+So he found an identical man-(Continued)